mttkay/ignition/README.markdown

  * Several helper classes for easier API level backwards compatibility, Intents, diagnostics, and more
  * A friendlier and more robust implementation of AsyncTask

 Ignition is split up into three sub-projects.
-Click on one to see what's inside.

  * **ignition-core.** This is an Android library project that is compiled straight into your apps.
 This allows you to re-use views and shared resources right in your own code.
  * **ignition-support.** This is a standard Java library project, deployed as an ordinary JAR.
 It contains most of the utility classes.
 You can use this independently of the core module.